Blog

 • Probation or parole status

-In some serious felony cases, bail may be denied entirely.
+In certain serious felony cases, bail may be denied entirely.

 Typical Bail Range: $5,000 – $25,000+